imagineLife/nodeWork/in-depth/study-topics.md

     - and for reading
     - synchronously
   - reading a file
-    - returing exception if not isting
+    - returing exception if not existing
     - and writing
     - and writing, in syncronous mode
   - writing to a file